theresa-mashura/QuizZero.Maven/README.md

 If the problem seems really hard to imagine, move on to the next one.
-The goal here is to gat as many tests to pass as possible, not to do them all in a sequence.
+The goal here is to get as many tests to pass as possible, not to do them all in a sequence.

+A passing score will be atleast 7 of the 16 tests.